 Each box of Tier One Baseball contains 3 cards, two autographs and one relic card.
 Every fourth box contains an extra relic hit for a total of 4 cards.

 There are some nice design elements here that seem like a cross between Triple Threads and Tribute.
 The use of open space for the autographs works very well and feels familiar.
 I appreciate that Topps took the time to do a proper write up on the back of these cards.
-But, hands down, the Clear Reprint Rookie Card Autographs and Bat Knob Cards are the best of the bunch.

 Quality and Variety of Players